Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 "And you have those *‘ranger shorts’* which don’t seem consistent with any other human notion of modesty I have encountered."
 Ayma retorted.
 "Besides, how am I expected to carry my communicator and wallet in my fur?"
 She turned on her best *Mother* voice.
 "Now will you *please* recover your senses and help me decontaminate?"

 The Mother voice worked.
 He cleared his throat and turned around, gave her a curious look, and then shrugged.
 "You’re right.
-You look more like a… a dog or a cat or something," he agreed.
+You look more like a... a dog or a cat or something," he agreed.

 "I know what you’re saying, but please don’t compare us to non-sapient animals, Baseball." she requested.
-"It’s not… dignified."
+"It’s not... dignified."

 "Right.
 Sorry."
 He turned and grabbed some bottles.
-"So, this here’s the shampoos… Number three is out, so that leaves… these."
+"So, this here’s the shampoos...
+Number three is out, so that leaves... these."

 Ayma’s nose twitched.
-"That’s… quite a potent scent.
+"That’s... quite a potent scent.
 Why are they so perfumed?"

 "Humans like our soap to smell good I guess."
 Baseball, a man who smelled almost exclusively of clean sweat and testosterone, shrugged.
 "And these are prescription soaps for people with, like, delicate skin conditions and stuff, but they’re supposed to still smell nice."